- Prepping is not crazy

 Unusual fluke vs. sustainable progress

-We sincerely hope it is sustainable!
-But beware of survivor bias – just because things have “always worked out okay” during your lifetime doesn’t mean they always will.
+We sincerely hope the modern world’s improvements to our living standards are sustainable, but beware of survivor bias — just because things have “always worked out okay” during your lifetime doesn’t mean they always will.

 When you listen to the experts, like economists, technologists, researchers, politicians, historians, and so on, they point out that much of the progress made over the last decades isn’t sustainable.